chemerisuk/better-placeholder-polyfill/README.md

 [LIVE DEMO](http://chemerisuk.github.io/better-placeholder-polyfill/) (open in IE < 10)

 ## Features
-* [living extension](https://github.com/chemerisuk/better-dom/wiki/Living-extensions) - no init calls are required for a new content
+* [live extension](https://github.com/chemerisuk/better-dom/wiki/Live-extensions) - works for current and future content
 * works for any kind of input (no issues with password) and textarea
 * does nothing if native support exists